winters0x64/WebSec/Javascript/Objects.md

 }
 ```

-Now we just use ```const ar = new Person("Salva");``` to create a new object names ar, Hence constructor is the name of the class that is used to crate an object generally after the new keyword.
+Now we just use ```const ar = new Person("Arun");``` to create a new object names ar, Hence constructor is the name of the class that is used to crate an object generally after the new keyword.